Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Lift with Augmentation

 |Resume Exercise||4 weeks|

-An initial consultation is set-up where we will discuss the breast lift and augmentation procedure and to decide whether you are a good candidate for the surgery.
+An initial consultation is set-up where we will discuss the breast lift with augmentation procedure and to decide whether you are a good candidate for the surgery.
 At this stage we will also have an additional discussion regarding selection of your implants.
-Your medical history is reviewed and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
+Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 We perform a breast augmentation/lift procedure by combining both a breast augmentation procedure and a breast lift procedure.
 First we perform the breast augmentation from an under-arm approach or through the mastopexy incision site/inframammary.
 The procedure is relatively simple and straightforward.
 A patient, who is deemed a good candidate for this operation, is taken to the operating room.
 They are given antibiotics, and anesthetized.
 The breasts are injected with tumescent solution to give some pain relief and decrease the bleeding during surgery.
 A pocket is created behind the muscle.
 An implant sizer – think of it as a disposable implant- is placed in the pocket and inflated to the volume desired by the patient.
 The patient is sat up in the operating room and the breasts are inspected.
 When a very nice result is achieved, the patient has the sizer removed and the true implant placed in the correct location.